Carrots & Cookies

 Peanut Butter Banana Oatmeal Smoothie

-Did you make this Mango Pineapple Smoothie and love it?
-Please leave a comment below or 5-star review to let me know!
+Did you make this healthy Mango Pineapple Smoothie and love it?
+Please leave a comment and ⭐⭐⭐⭐⭐ rating below to let me know.
+A 5-star review is the best compliment!

 Follow me on Instagram for more easy recipe ideas and don't forget to tag me @carrots.and.cookies when you post a pic of this refreshing smoothie!